vega-studio/deltav/docs/instances.md

 Internally, the layers know how to use them and can squeeze the info out of them and pipe hat info where it needs to go.

-But for all of us who could care less, the important part of instance providers is:
+But for all of us who couldn't care less, the important part of instance providers is:

 ```javascript
 const provider = new InstanceProvider<MyInstance>();